Intervals

 Major or minor intervals may change with each scale step (12345678).

-However, for both Major and minor scales, a Perfect interval always remains a P4 or P5 (it's perfect like that), and the first and last notes are always the same (P1 or P8).
+However, for both Major and minor scales, a Perfect interval always remains a P4 or P5 (perfection), and the first and last notes are always the same (P1 or P8).

 Key signatures are important for interval identification (knowing steps between a scale's sharp, flat, or natural notes).
 A Triad is a good starting point, to branch off into different intervals.